MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-a-php-website-on-iis/overview-build-a-php-website-on-iis.md

 ---
-title: "Overview: Build a PHP Website on IIS | Microsoft Docs"
+title: "Overview: Build a PHP Website on IIS"
 author: rmcmurray
 description: "This document contains an overview of the Build a PHP website on IIS scenario.
-It also contains links to additional information and community resources relat..." ms.author: iiscontent
+It also contains links to additional information and community resources relat..." ms.date: 04/14/2013 ms.assetid: 6da818a0-c6f2-4a37-a122-0373c4b18f2d msc.legacyurl: /learn/application-frameworks/scenario-build-a-php-website-on-iis/overview-build-a-php-website-on-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: 6da818a0-c6f2-4a37-a122-0373c4b18f2d
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/scenario-build-a-php-website-on-iis/overview-build-a-php-website-on-iis
-msc.type: authoredcontent
 ---